The Secret to Asking Questions in German

 For example:

-You’re going to the party Saturday night, right?
+You’re coming to the party tomorrow, right?

 Depending upon the situation and inflection in the speaker’s voice, the “right?” inclusion could mean various things.
 Here, the speaker might be trying to confirm attendance to the party on Saturday night.

-Using the term “richtig” (right) can also be a type of statement addition.
-The terms “oder,” “nicht wahr,” and “richtig” are nearly all interchangeable.
+Using the term richtig (right) can also be a type of statement addition.
+The terms oder, nicht wahr and richtig are nearly all interchangeable.
 Each is requesting a confirmation type of response from the recipient.

 These types of inclusions could be considered indirect questions.
 Indirect questions don’t include question marks but use some of the same phrasing you’d see.